 3. What are Work Ethics?

-This trait is incredibly important to one’s health, success, and well-being.
+This trait is important to one’s health, success, and well-being.

 It is an issue missing in public education.

-The good news is that the work ethic trait once mastered lasts for the rest of your life, and it may be partially inherited.
-The consensus is that work ethics is more valuable and important than IQ.
+The good news is that the work ethic trait, once mastered, lasts for the rest of your life and may be partially inherited.
+The consensus is that work ethic is more valuable and necessary than IQ.